Skip to content

 from pyspark.sql import SparkSession

-from koheesio.steps.transformations import HashUUID5
+from koheesio.spark.transformations.uuid5 import HashUUID5

-from koheesio.steps.transformations import DataframeLookup, JoinMapping, TargetColumn, JoinType
+from koheesio.spark.transformations.lookup import DataframeLookup, JoinMapping, TargetColumn, JoinType

 # Create a SparkSession